 Finally, do you have any new or upcoming launches you can tell us about?

 The Canadian financial system is lacking in innovation compared to other leading countries such as the U.S. and UK.
-We believe high overdraft fees are just the tip of the iceberg.
+Access to credit is just the tip of the iceberg.
 Nyble working on launching a full suite of financial products to better serve Canadians.